plovv/sms-13033/README.md

 The app uses the Shared preferences to store the user's information.

-The use of the app is to only automate the procedure of composing and sending the sms message.
+The use of the app is intended to only automate the procedure of composing and sending the sms message.